 See Calendar for Meeting Dates & Abstract Deadlines

-To apply for an SPS Travel Award, there are three basic steps:
+To apply for an SPS Travel Award, there are two basic steps:

-The SPS Travel Award is funded, in part, by the generosity of Sigma Pi Sigma members through the Sigma Pi Sigma Alumni and Trust Funds.
+The SPS Travel Award is funded, in part, by the generosity of Sigma Pi Sigma members through donations.

-When you join SPS national as an undergraduate, you get free one-year membership in one of ten other physics societies.
+When you join SPS national as an undergraduate, you get a free one-year membership in two of ten other physics societies.

 A limited number of grants, on the order of $200 each, are offered to help fund the travel of SPS members and chapters reporting on a national meeting of AIP Member Societies.